oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 *   Email: mmucha@redhat.com

 ## Summary
-When a new host is added to the system, it would be attached to the management network.
+When a new host is added to the system, it is attached to the management network.
 As of ovirt-4.0.3, DNS configuration for such network will be obtained from resolv.conf file.
 With this feature implemented, an admins should be able to specify overriding configuration in